 (2.)
 Studies to regularly review outcomes for Medicaid recipients as a result of programs and services rendered pursuant to this Agreement.

 D. The Provider shall retain a fully operational internal Compliance Program that meets the requirements of the MDHHS/PIHP contract and the PIHP approved Compliance Plan.

+E. The Provider must have program integrity administrative and management arrangements or procedures and must include, but not limited to, all the requirements as defined in 42 CFR 438.608 and Section 33.0 Program Integrity of the MDHHS/PIHP Master Agreement.

 Any breach of this section by the Provider shall be regarded as a material breach of this Agreement and may be a cause for termination thereof by the Payor.